-Ansell recognises how global, social and environmental factors are driving the need to re-examine the way business is done - both within our industry and across the global economy.
+Ansell recognises how environmental, social and governance factors are driving the need to re-examine the way business is done - both within our industry and across the global economy.
 Over the past several years, Ansell has transformed the ways in which sustainability is incorporated into its business practices and will continue to advance further in this area in the years ahead.
 The Company is listening to the voices of our customers and distributors, non-governmental organisations, governments, investors and other partners, and shares their concerns for worker rights, safe environmental practices, and managing risk across our operations.
-Our Responsible and Responsive Strategy & Purpose illustrates how we are connecting the interests of all stakeholders to our business strategy: